214SF/Hospital_Management_DataBase_Management/README.md

 - **Admin Dashboard**: Access the admin dashboard to manage patients, staff, appointments, and other functionalities.
 - **Patient Portal**: Allow patients to register, book appointments, view medical records, and manage their profiles.

-## Contributors:
-- List of contributors or credits if applicable.

-## License:
-- Specify the license under which the HMS application is distributed (e.g., MIT License, GNU General Public License).

-## Support:
-- Provide contact information or links for obtaining support or assistance with the HMS application.

-## Additional Notes:
-- Any additional notes, instructions, or considerations for users or developers.

 ---